MadLadSquad/MadLadSquadSite/README.md

 1. [Bulgarian/Български](https://madladsquad.com/translations/bg/main) 🇧🇬

 # About us
-We're a decentralized team of developers working on many different types of software with the goal of redefining the desktop experience.
+We're a decentralized team of developers, working on a wide variety of software, with the goal of redefining the desktop experience.
 We have 2 main
 departments:
 1. The games department - Responsible for our games and game related products like the UntitledVulkanGameEngine
 1. The desktop department - Responsible for maintaining the UntitledDesktopEnvironment